Evaluating all your available Medicare options may seem a little confusing at first. We’re here to help you get started.

 With Original Medicare, you can visit any doctor or facility in the U.S. that accepts Medicare.
 If you are traveling to another state, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, the Northern Mariana Islands or American Samoa, your Medicare coverage follows you.

 Going on a cruise?
-You may be covered for medically necessary care if the ship is within 6 hours of its U.S. port.4
+You may be covered for medically necessary care if the ship is within 6 hours of its U.S. port.3

-Medicare Advantage plans, however, require you to stay in network to save money.
+Generally, Medicare Advantage plans require you to stay in network, which may offer a lower-cost share than going out of network.
 However, if you have a life-threatening injury or condition, always go to the emergency room or call 911.
 Medicare Advantage covers true emergencies at in-network and out-of-network providers, and no referrals or prior authorizations are needed.

 It’s definitely a lot to think about, but taking all these factors into account can help you choose the coverage that best suits your needs and budget.